glotzerlab/coxeter/README.rst

 -------

 The package is currently tested for Python >= 3.8 on Unix-like systems.
-Continuous integrated testing is performed using CircleCI on these Python versions.
+Continuous integrated testing is performed using Github actions on these Python versions.

 First, install the packages required to test coxeter (if not already done):